usnistgov/FederalProfile-8259A/_8259-Control/configuration.md

 **Manufacturer:**

-- Provide documentation detailing the minimum configuration settings available within the IoT devices, and how to change those settings, to meet their customers' needs and requirements.
+- Provide documentation detailing the minimum configuration settings available within the IoT device, and how to change those settings, to meet their customers' needs and requirements.
-- Provide a process by which customers can contact the manufacturer to ask questions or obtain help related to the minimum requirements for IoT device configuration settings.
+- Provide a process by which customers can contact the manufacturer to ask questions or obtain help related to the minimum requirements for the IoT device configuration settings.

 **Agency:**